sjjctl/pgp/README.rst

 Summary
 =======

-If a key is revoked (or removed from my GitHub), it will have a revocation date.
+If a key is revoked (removed from this GitHub account), it will have a retired date.

 Keys will be listed in order of descending importance (frequency of use).
-Revoked keys will be moved to the bottom.
+Retired keys will be moved to the bottom.

 +-----------+----------------------------------------------+-------------+-------------+-------------------------------------------------------------+
 | protocol  | key_id                                       | created     | retired     | name (comment) <email>                                      |